 Including stakeholders throughout the development process ensures that their expectations are managed and they have an opportunity to provide feedback.

-While earlier we discussed the importance of involving people in creating their OKRs, it shouldn’t stop there.
+We discussed the importance of involving people in creating their OKRs, but it shouldn’t stop there.
 Agile methodology is an iterative process where you should be conducting regular meetings to gather input and feedback to ensure projects are still working for their stakeholders and the original goals still make sense.

 By keeping stakeholders engaged, informed, and accountable, you can address any concerns early and reduce the risk of misunderstandings or misalignment later in the project.
 This active involvement further increases visibility as it keeps everyone thinking about the project's overall health and how it relates to their core objectives.

 Visual dashboards help to keep stakeholders informed.
 With the right inputs they can display key agile metrics, such as cycle time, velocity, and release progress.
 These dashboards can be made available to all stakeholders, fostering a data-driven decision-making culture.
-If you want to dive deeper into agile reporting, Custom Charts has a whole section of their blog dedicated to it!
+If you want to dive deeper into agile reporting, there is a whole blog section dedicated to it.

 The aim is visibility at every level.
-Individuals see their goals and their impact in projects clearly, leadership can see progress and resources, and everyone can keep an eye on the bigger picture and feel they can have an impact on it at any point in the process.
-After all, what is the point of it being visible if you can do nothing about it?
+Individuals see their goals and their impact on projects clearly, leadership can see progress and resources, and everyone can keep an eye on the bigger picture.
+All of this needs to help those involved feel they can have an impact on it at any point in the process.
+After all, what is the point of something being visible if you can do nothing about it?

 Achieving visibility with agile methodology requires a combination of clear communication, well-defined objectives, appropriate tools, and stakeholder involvement.
 By following these best practices, teams can adapt to changing requirements more effectively, optimize project outcomes, and build a successful agile environment.